sxs-collaboration/spectre/docs/DevGuide/DevGuide.md

 - \ref spectre_build_system "Build system" and how to add dependencies, unit tests, and executables.
 - \ref dev_guide_creating_executables "Executables and how to add them"
+- \ref tutorials_parallel - A series of tutorials demonstrating how to write a parallel executable, and explaining some of the metaprogramming that turns user-provided code into a SpECTRE parallel executable
 - \ref dev_guide_option_parsing "Option parsing" to get options from input files
 - \ref dev_guide_importing "Importing" data from files
 - \ref profiling_with_projections "Profiling With Charm++ Projections" and PAPI